AKB0N/flutter_wallpaper/README.md

 ## Features
 e path.
 -   **Set Wallpaper from URL:** Download an image from a URL and set i
--   **Set Wallpaper from File:** Set a wallpaper from a local filt as wallpaper.
 -   **Download Wallpaper:** Download an image from a URL and save it to the device's gallery.
 -   **Clear Wallpaper:** Remove the current device wallpaper.
 -   **Get Wallpaper Dimensions:** Retrieve the height and width of an image from a URL.